How to follow a low-histamine diet

 How do you know if you can’t tolerate histamine?

-There are no standard blood tests to identify histamine intolerance, and an elimination diet is the “gold standard” to identify a histamine problem.
+There are no standard blood tests to identify intolerance, so an elimination diet is the “gold standard” to identify a problem.

-This involves removing foods high in histamine from your diet and slowly adding them back in, one at a time.
+This involves removing high-histamine foods from your diet and slowly adding them back in, one at a time.
 This should be done with a dietitian who specialises in food intolerances.

-“You may be able to tolerate a certain amount of histamine and when you get beyond a threshold, you get symptoms,” says accredited practising dietitian Aloysa Hourigan, of Nutrition Australia.
+“You may be able to tolerate a certain amount of histamine and when you get beyond a threshold, you get symptoms,” says dietitian Aloysa Hourigan, of Nutrition Australia.

 “You might be fine having avocado on toast in the morning, but if you then have aged cheese at lunchtime or chocolate after dinner – all foods that contain higher levels of histamine – you may release or consume too much histamine and get a headache.”